kaaengine/kaa/docs/tutorial/part03.rst

 Be aware that there will be two types of code examples:

-1) A general example that explains a mechanism existing in the code:
+A general example that explains a mechanism existing in the code.
+You don't need to put that code anywhere.

 .. code-block:: python

     def foo()
         print('Hello world')

-2) An actual code of the game we're coding.
+An actual code of the game we're creating.
 Those code snippets will have a blue header bar telling you which file you should put the code in.
 For example, this code should be put in :code:`folder/subfolder/foo.py`

 .. code-block:: python